BroadbandForum/usp-test/index.md

 </ol>
 <h3 id="get-message-with-multiple-full-parameter-paths-same-object">1.37 Get message with multiple full parameter paths, same object</h3>
 <h4 id="purpose-37">Purpose</h4>
-<p>The purpose of this test is to ensure the can retrieve the values of parameters in the Agent’s Instantiated Data Model when multiple full parameter paths are specified within the same object.</p>
+<p>The purpose of this test is to ensure the Controller can retrieve the values of parameters in the Agent’s Instantiated Data Model when multiple full parameter paths are specified within the same object.</p>
 <h4 id="functionality-tag-36">Functionality Tag</h4>
 <p>Mandatory</p>
 <h4 id="test-setup-37">Test Setup</h4>